 While taking care of your baby, you may often forget to drink water, and this may dehydrate your body.
 Dehydration can not only make you feel tired and exhausted but it may also lead to various kinds of pain.
 Therefore, it is suggested that you drink at least 8 to 10 glasses of water in a day to keep dehydration at bay.

-You can take an ice pack and place on the affected area of your back for approximately 20 minutes, take a break of 10 to 15 minutes and then use a hot compress.
-You can do this alternate hot and cold treatment for a few times to get relief from your backache.
+Use a hot compress for approximately 20 minutes at a time.
+You can do this for a few times to get relief from your backache.
 It is a great way of reducing pain in the lower back and upper back pain while breastfeeding.